-The Management Committee is chaired by the Chief Executive Officer, Graham Davin, and includes the executive directors of the Bank, the Chief Risk Officer, the Chief Credit Officer, the director of the Mortgage Division and Head of Human Resources.
+The Management Committee is chaired by the Chief Executive Officer and includes the other executive directors of the Bank, the Chief Risk Officer, the Chief Commercial Officer, the Chief Operating Officer, the director of the Mortgage Division and the Head of Human Resources.
 The executive directors provide a direct link to the Board.
 The committee meets monthly to discuss and implement the strategy of the Bank, as approved by the Board, and to oversee the effective monitoring and control mechanisms within the Bank.

 The committee considers the major projects of the Bank, its response to market conditions, key personnel and significant events.
-It does not focus on day-to-day operations which are delegated to other committees (see section 3.2.3) and are the responsibility of line managers.
+It does not focus on day-to-day operations which are delegated to other committees and are the responsibility of line managers.
 It considers all exceptional items and reviews the risk profile, capital, liquidity and performance of the business.